rule

 Text 33

+Thus having spoken the son stopped.
+Hiranyakas'ipu blind with anger out of his mind, threw him from his lap on the floor.

 Thus having spoken stopped the son.
 Hiranyakas'ipu blind of anger to the selfrealization, threw him from his lap on the ground.

-Thus having spoken stopped the son.
-Hiranyakas'ipu enraged and blinded to the selfrealization threw him from his lap on the ground.
 (Vedabase)

 Text 34